SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 Q. How much does FedRAMP cloud migration cost?

 A. FedRAMP migrations carry a much larger premium than HIPAA: typically 40 to 80 percent above equivalent commercial cloud cost across one-time migration and ongoing run-rate.
-The premium covers the GovCloud or Government region pricing (typically 10 to 30 percent above commercial), the 3PAO assessment ($300K to $1.5M one-time), the sponsor agency engagement model, continuous monitoring requirements, and US-citizen-only personnel requirements for FedRAMP High workloads.
+The premium covers the GovCloud or Government region pricing (typically 10 to 30 percent above commercial), the 3PAO assessment fee itself ($125K to $500K one-time for Moderate to High, a smaller line than most assume), the advisory and engineering effort that dwarfs it, the sponsor agency engagement model, continuous monitoring requirements, and US-citizen-only personnel requirements for FedRAMP High workloads.

 Q. What is the difference between FedRAMP Low, Moderate, and High?